Dylan Timmins: Storylines

 After arriving in Erinsborough, Dylan goes to the Community Hall and berates a man who was being cruel to a dog.
 Sky and Serena Bishop witness this and are impressed.
 Dylan goes to Susan Kennedy's house, where his brother Stingray is living.
 Dylan tells Susan and Serena that he had just been released from juvenile detention.
 When Stingray returns home, he punches his brother.
 Dylan claims that he has been violent towards Stingray in the past and Susan convinces Stingray to give Dylan another chance.
 Susan invites Dylan to stay with her and gets him a place at Erinsborough High.
 On his first day, Dylan takes his car and convinces Serena and Stingray to take the morning off school.
 Stingray later tells Susan what they had done.

 Dylan observes a local dog-catcher and releases all the dogs from his van.
 He tries this a second time, but is prevented by Stingray.
 However, when the dog-catcher catches Susan's dog Audrey, Dylan and Stingray break into the pound and release all the dogs.
 They narrowly escape being caught.
 When Susan finds out she tells him that they are on their final chance, though she is grateful to have Audrey back.
-Janelle Timmins returns to Ramsey Street and Dylan moves in with her.
+Janelle Timmins returns to Ramsay Street and Dylan moves in with her.
 Dylan admires Paul when he starts teaching a business class at Erinsborough High.
 Paul takes an interest in Dylan and gives him a job evicting squatters from houses owned by Paul.
 Dylan soon becomes Paul's right-hand man.
 Dylan and Stingray's sisters, Janae (Eliza Taylor-Cotter) and Bree (Sianoa Smit-McPhee), also arrive and move in.

 When Sky goes through a rough patch with boyfriend Boyd, she and Dylan share a kiss.
 David Bishop (Kevin Harrington) looks down his nose at the family.
 Dylan later proceeds to lose his temper and destroys the interior of the Bishop household.
 Dylan is apprehended by Paul who provides him with an alibi.
 Dylan's old friend Roo appears and tries to convince Dylan to help him with a robbery.
 Paul convinces him to set up his friend to be arrested by the police in an attempted robbery of the Scarlet Bar.
 Dylan spends more time with Sky after she breaks up with Boyd.
 However, she maintains that she just wants to be friends with Dylan.